Performance Management Systems through Employee Alignment

 “There are only three measurements that tell you nearly everything you need to know about your organization’s overall performance: employee engagement, customer satisfaction, and cash flow.
 It goes without saying that no company, small or large, can win over the long run without energized employees who believe in the mission and understand how to achieve it.”

 What is Employee Engagement & Why is it Important?

 Employee engagement is the strength of an employee’s emotional connection and level of commitment to their organization.

-The importance of employee engagement is simple: high levels of employee engagement reduces staff turnover, improves productivity and efficiency, retains customers at a higher rate, and positively impacts the company’s bottom line.
+The importance of employee engagement strategies are simple: high levels of employee engagement reduces staff turnover, improves productivity and efficiency, retains customers at a higher rate, and positively impacts the company’s bottom line.